Dr Karenza Moore

 Welcome to Club Research, located within the Sociology unit of the School of Geography, Politics and Sociology (GPS) at Newcastle University, UK

-I have been researching and writing about drugs for 20 years.
-My research explores the prevalence, use patterns, emerging drug trends, meanings, motivations and consequences of drug use (widely defined), especially polydrug use, and drug use in recreational settings, including illegal raves, clubs, festivals and afterparties.
+I have been researching and writing about drugs for more than 20 years.
+My research mainly explores the prevalence, use patterns, emerging drug trends, meanings, motivations and consequences of drug use (widely defined), especially polydrug use, and drug use in recreational settings, including at illegal raves, clubs, festivals and afterparties.
 Using quantitative, qualitative, and mixed methods, and drawing on recent turns towards the material, affective and sensory within the social sciences, I contest simplistic notions of ‘drugs’ and explore drug use as highly contested practices involving moral significance and normative judgements.
 I am committed to contributing to ‘critical drug studies’, cultural and critical criminology, the sociology of crime and deviance, digital sociology, youth studies and critical public health.

 Taking a sociological view of intoxication (rather than or alongside epidemiological, public health and criminal justice approaches), my work explores drug use and intoxication as part of situated practices in specific socioeconomic and cultural contexts such as contemporary night-time economies (NTEs) and domestic party spaces.

-My recent publications (2021-22) focus on the stigma and shame associated with MDMA/Ecstasy use in leisure-pleasure spaces/times, notably in Covid times (quarantine raves, socially distanced events etc), and in the highly securitised spaces of UK dance music festivals (Moore 2022).
+My recent publications focus on the stigma and shame associated with MDMA/Ecstasy use in leisure-pleasure spaces/times, notably in Covid times (quarantine raves, socially distanced events etc), and in the highly securitised spaces of UK dance music festivals (Moore 2022).
 I also recently published work on the ‘liminal leisure spaces’ of disadvantaged young people in England with Dr Nick Woodrow (Woodrow and Moore 2021), as part of a SI of the Journal of Applied Youth Studies (Moore et al 2021).

 In 2019 I co-authored a report on the regulation of MDMA/Ecstasy for the Beckley Foundation.
 In 2018 co-authored a book chapter and an EU report about undertaking targeted population surveys on recreational drug use across Europe, in collaboration with the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the European Society for Social Drug Research (ESSD).